anthonymashford/ANF/PoC/anf-poc-planner.md

 - Identify key stakeholders.
 These are teams or staff members required to support the PoC, such as, storage teams, networking teams, active directory teams, application owners, cloud platform teams.

 ### Azure Subscription:
-- To support the PoC, an Azure subscription is required to create and manage Azure resources.
+- An Azure subscription is required to create and manage Azure resources.

 ### Geographical location(s):
-- Define the Azure Region(s) required to support the PoC.
+- Define the Azure Region(s) where the PoC will be deployed.

 ### Virtual Network (VNet):
 - A Virtual Network (VNet) in Azure to provide network connectivity for your resources.